 Graduate Area Assistantship Application:

 Apply for Assistantships when you apply to the MFA program.
-Download the application (https://art.unt.edu/fellowships-assistantships) and submit with your application materials on Slideroom.com then send a copy to the Printmaking Area Coordinator.
+The TA application is online at https://forms.art.unt.edu/fellowship-app.
 New graduate students are encouraged to apply for a 1/2 time appointment (two positions) as a Graduate Area Assistant and/or Graduate Teaching Assistant to gain experience in their field while earning a stipend to fund their education.
 The Graduate Area Assistantships are typically available from among the following: Drawing I, Drawing II, Design I, and Design II.
-During the first semester, new graduate students will take a Seminar in University Teaching course to support and training for teaching.
+During the first semester, new graduate students will take a Seminar in University Teaching in Art course (ART 5700) to support and get training for teaching.
 Please contact the Printmaking Area Coordinator for advising on which positions to apply.

 Academic Achievement Scholarship (AAS):